IBM-Security/performance/IAM/examples/Verify/csvHasher/go/README.md

 #### CSV Hasher

 This directory contains example code for pre-hashing passwords in a CSV file before creating users using the Verify APIs.
-This allows you to hash passwords as soon as they are extracted from an existing user registry,
+This allows you to hash passwords at the point that they are extracted from an existing user registry,

 ### Table of Contents